-Experience the wonder and amazement being with your child as they unlock the puzzles of sailing in an ever-changing environment of wind and water, rules, strategy and tactics, friendships that last a lifetime.
+Experience the wonder and amazement as you unlock the puzzles of sailing in an ever-changing environment of wind and water, rules, strategy and tactics, friendships that last a lifetime.
+No screens allowed!

 STARTER SQUAD – Children aged 7-12 learn to sail in the “Starter Squad” over a 10 week period, some may take longer.
 There is no pressure.
 Learning to sail includes gameplay to build confidence, lots of kids, friendships.
-A “Starter Squad” fee applies which includes complimentary membership, use of the club boats and a life jacket.
+A “L&D” fee applies which includes an Australian Sailing pack, use of the club boats, teaching and a life jacket.

 We run a “Try Sailing for free” for the first 3 weeks of Starter Squad.
 This is an opportunity for your child to come down and see how they like sailing all under the care of our qualified instructors.
 Numbers are limited and pre- registration is required.